Sagarbisht509/NewsApp/README.md

 - [Android Architecture Components](https://developer.android.com/topic/libraries/architecture) - Collection of libraries that help you design robust, testable, and maintainable apps.

   - [ViewModel](https://developer.android.com/topic/libraries/architecture/viewmodel) - Stores UI-related data that isn't destroyed on UI changes.

+  - [ViewBinding](https://developer.android.com/topic/libraries/view-binding) - Generates a binding class for each XML layout file present in that module and allows you to more easily write code that interacts with views.

 - [Material Components for Android](https://github.com/material-components/material-components-android) - Modular and customizable Material Design UI components for Android.

 - [Navigation](https://developer.android.com/guide/navigation/navigation-getting-started) - Android Jetpack's Navigation component helps you implement navigation..

+- [GSON](https://github.com/google/gson) - A modern JSON library for Kotlin and Java.
+-
+- [GSON Converter](https://github.com/square/retrofit/tree/master/retrofit-converters/gson) - A Converter which uses Moshi for serialization to and from JSON.
+-
+- [Glide](https://github.com/bumptech/glide) - An image loading and caching library for Android focused on smooth scrolling